babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

    - If empty, return `EmptyFpBtcPubKey` error

 3. **Storage Operations**: Add the finality provider to the allowlist:
+   - Decode the `fp_pubkey_hex` parameter from hex string to bytes
-   - Add the finality provider's BTC public key to the allowlist storage
+   - Add the finality provider's BTC public key bytes to the allowlist storage
    - Return success response with action attributes

 #### 4.5.5.
 RemoveFromAllowlist (SHOULD)